rmsrosa/UnitfulBuckinghamPi.jl/README.md

 As expected, both are adimensional.

-If there are more than one set of groups which are not independent, the solver will just pick one combination from the basis obtained for the null space.
+Adimensional groups are not unique.
+Even if you find a single group, any power of it is also adimensional.
+If there is more than one adimensional group, then you can linearly combine them to find many others.
+They are associated to the span of the null space of a "parameter-to-dimension" matrix.
+The solver here will just pick one combination from the basis obtained for the null space.

 Finally, one can add parameters to a given set of registered parameters and solve for the new set.